kreihl/kreihl/README.md

 -  Hi, I’m Kelly
 -  I’m interested in Neuroscience
--  I’m looking to collaborate on neurophysiological signatures of diverse neurons
+-  I’d like to collaborate on exploring electrophysiological signatures of diverse neuronal types, subtypes, and populations
 -  How to reach me kreihl@gmail.com